gtzly/FADNet/README.md

 # FADNet
 Implementation for Monocular 3D Object Detection with Sequential Feature Association and Depth Hint Augmentation.
-For now, we only release the testing code
+For now, we only release the testing code and the pretrained model that yields the reported performance on KITTI3D test set.
+The training codes and more pretrained models will be released.
+Some of the codes in this repository are borrowed from [SMOKE](https://github.com/lzccccc/SMOKE), [CenterNet](https://github.com/xingyizhou/CenterNet), and [3D BoundingBox](https://github.com/skhadem/3D-BoundingBox).